sferlix/frankAllSkyCam/README.md

 sudo apt install python3-pip

+done !

 Now you can install frankAllSkyCam

 pip3 install frankAllSkyCam

 before configuring, please note that, if you are going to use your Raspberry as a web server, to present your allSky images, after the installation, you need to create the images folder in your web server.
-I also provide you a very basic html page to show the all sky image.
+I also provide you a very basic html page to show the allSky image.

 To do so, type these 2 commands: